 A wide range of art and craft activities are available to stimulate creativity and self expression.
 The nursery curriculum is developed through the Early Years Foundation Stage as regulated by Ofsted (Office For Standards in Education).
 All settings that receive government funding are required to plan activities and experiences that help children progress in the seven areas of learning and development, as defined by the Early Years Foundation Stage, and are subject to inspection by Ofsted.

 Any enquiries about the Nursery should be directed to the Nursey Manager, Ruth Mellard.
-Ruth is available to talk privately in the office from 1.30pm-5pm Monday to Friday, or at another time by arrangement.
-General enquiries should be directed to Liz Paxman, Administrator to the Nursery, who is in the office from 8.30am-1.30pm.
+Ruth is available to talk privately in the office from 1.30 to 5pm Monday to Friday, or at another time by arrangement.
+General enquiries should be directed to Liz Paxman, Administrator to the Nursery, who is in the office from 8.30am to 1.30pm.
 Please email email@example.com

 The Nursery aims to provide a happy, secure, caring and stimulating environment where the children develop socially, emotionally, physically and intellectually.
 The welfare of the child is paramount.
 All nursery policies are available on request.
 The Nursery works in partnership with Lord Deramore's, Badger Hill Primary School, and Fulford Shared Partnership.